“You are my very favorite son.”

-Since 2011 I’ve also enjoyed frequent collaborations (as accompanist, musical director, composer, and performer) with the educational and performance programs at Open Stage of Harrisburg (and July 1, 2017 I will begin my tenure as Director of Music and Education for the Open Stage educational wing, The Alsedek Theatre School, after the retirement of its founder, Anne Alsedek.
-I’ve also enjoyed serving as Music Director for the spring musicals at Harrisburg’s Capital Area School for the Arts.
+Since 2011 I’ve also enjoyed a symbiotic relationship (as accompanist, musical director, composer, and performer) with the educational and performance programs at Open Stage of Harrisburg, the latest manifestation of which is my role as Director of Music and Education for the Open Stage educational wing, The Alsedek Theatre School, after the retirement of its founder, Anne Alsedek.
+I’ve also enjoyed serving as Music Director for the spring musicals at Harrisburg’s Capital Area School for the Arts since 2014.

 *I call myself Dave, but nobody else does.
 And that’s the way I like it.